gsantner/memetastic/README.md

 # MemeTastic
 <img src="/app/src/main/ic_launcher-web.png" align="left" width="100" hspace="10" vspace="10">
 <b>Simple Meme Creator</b>.
 Completly ad-free, and adds no watermarks.
-Memes can be created from templates downloaded from the MemeTastic archive, from pictures shared into the app and pictures from gallery & camera.
+Memes can be created from image templates in MemeTastic pictures folder, from pictures shared into the app and pictures from gallery & camera.
+No internet connection required or used.

 <div style="display:flex;" >
 <a href="https://f-droid.org/repository/browse/?fdid=io.github.gsantner.memetastic">